-The Best Spas to Make a Day of it
+The Best Resort Spas to Make a Day of it

 When friends ask me what they shouldn’t miss in Scottsdale, my first answer isn’t one of the fabulous museums or historic Old Town, hands down it’s one Scottsdale’s renowned spas.